kumakyoo42/oma-file-formats/OMA.md

 The geometry of a way is a list of coordinate pairs preceeded by the count of these pairs.

-An area consists of an outer ring and optional an arbitrary number of holes.
+An area consists of an outer ring and optionally an arbitrary number of holes.
 The outer ring is saved as a list of coordinate pairs preceeded by the count of these pairs.
 Divergent of OSM convention the starting point of this ring is not repeated at the end.
 Holes are saved the same way.

+A collection is a list of nodes followed by a list of ways, followed by a list of areas.
+Each list is preceded by the number of elements of the list.

     <tags> ::=
       smallint count